openstack/security-doc/security-guide/source/identity/federated-keystone.rst

 Create a region for the Service Provider
 ----------------------------------------

-Create a new region for the service provider, for example, create a new region with an ``ID`` of BETA, and ``URL`` of https://beta.com/Shibboleth.sso/SAML2/POST.
-This URL will be used when creating a SAML assertion for BETA, and signed by the current keystone Identity Provider.
+Create a new region for the :term:`service provider`, for example, create a new region with an ``ID`` of BETA, and ``URL`` of https://beta.com/Shibboleth.sso/SAML2/POST.
+This URL will be used when creating a :term:`SAML assertion` for BETA, and signed by the current keystone Identity Provider.

 .. code:: console